Child Sex Trafficking - Recover

 - BCFS Central Texas (Atascosa, Bandera, Bastrop, Bell, Bexar, Blanco, Bosque, Caldwell, Comal, Coryell, Falls, Freestone, Frio, Gillespie, Guadalupe, Hays, Hill, Karnes, Kendall, Kerr, Limestone, McLennan, McMullen, Medina, Williamson, Wilson)

 - BCFS RGV (Brooks, Cameron, Dimmit, Duval, Edwards, Hidalgo, Jim Hogg, Kenedy, Kinney, La Salle, Maverick, Real, Starr, Uvalde, Val Verde, Webb, Willacy, Zapata)

 - BCFS Greater Houston (Brazoria, Brazos, Chambers, Fort Bend, Galveston, Grimes, Harris, Liberty, Madison, Montgomery, Polk, San Jacinto, Walker, Waller)

 - SAFE Alliance (Bastrop, Blanco, Burnet, Hays, Travis, Williamson)

 - Voice of Hope (Bailey, Cochran, Crosby, Dickens, Floyd, Garza, Hockley, Lubbock, Lynn, Terry, Yoakum)

-- YMCA International Services (Austin, Brazoria, Chambers, Fort Bend, Galveston, Harrison, Liberty, Montgomery, Waller)
+- YMCA International Services (Austin, Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery, Waller)